 I am a researcher in the Systems Research Group at Microsoft Research.
 My research interests are in the area of computer architecture with aspects of semiconductor technologies and computer systems.
-My current research investigates hardware-software co-design (by leveraging emerging hardware or designing new hardware) to improve the efficiency, availability, and security of cloud systems.
+My current research investigates system design for confidential computing and real-time analysis of datacenter-scale telemetry.

-Prior to joining Microsoft, I completed my Ph.D. in Computer Science at the School of Computer and Communication Sciences, Ecole Polytechnique Federale de Lausanne (EPFL) under the supervision of Babak Falsafi.
-There, I co-architected CloudSuite, a benchmark suite for scale-out cloud services, and worked on processor architectures and memory systems for large-scale datacenters.
+Prior to joining Microsoft, I completed my Ph.D. in Computer Science at the School of Computer and Communication Sciences, Ecole Polytechnique Federale de Lausanne (EPFL).
+There, I architected CloudSuite, a benchmark suite for scale-out cloud services, and worked on processor architectures and memory systems for large-scale datacenters.

 Clearing the Clouds: A Study of Emerging Scale-Out Workloads on Modern Hardware

 M. Ferdman, A. Adileh, O. Kocberber, S. Volos, M. Alisafaee, D. Jevdjic, C. Kaynak, A. D. Popescu, A. Ailamaki, and B. Falsafi.
 In International Conference on Architectural Support for Programming Languages and Operating Systems, March 2012.
 ASPLOS Best Paper Award.
 IEEE Micro Top Picks 2014.